Keyfactor/axis-ipcamera-orchestrator/README.md

 ## Post Installation

-The AXIS IP Camera Orchestrator Extension *always* connects to an AXIS IP Network Camera using an HTTPS connection, regardless of whether the \`Use SSL\` option on the certificate store is set to **false**.
-This is to ensure the orchestrator connection is connecting to a valid camera.
+The AXIS IP Camera Orchestrator Extension *always* connects to an AXIS IP Network Camera via HTTPS, regardless of whether the \`Use SSL\` option on the certificate store is set to **false** (*The \`Use SSL\` option cannot be removed).
+This ensures the orchestrator is connecting to a valid camera.

-All network cameras come pre-loaded with device ID certificates, and one of these certificates is configured on the camera to be provided in the TLS handshake to the client.
+All network cameras come pre-loaded with one (1) or more device ID certificates, and one of these certificates is configured on the camera to be provided in the TLS handshake to the client during an HTTPS request.

-On the initial HTTPS connection to the camera, the orchestrator extension will not trust the device ID certificate, and will therefore deny the session.
+The orchestrator will not trust the device ID certificate, and will therefore deny the session to the camera.

-In order to trust the device ID certificate, you must provide the root and intermediate CA certificate from the AXIS PKI chain to a custom trust.
+To trust the device ID certificate, you must create a custom trust and add the root and intermediate CA certificates from the AXIS PKI chain to it.

 ### Steps to Create the Custom Trust:

-1. Once the DLLs from GitHub are installed, create two (2) files in `C:\Program Files\Keyfactor\Keyfactor Orchestrator\extensions\[AXIS IP Camera extension folder naem]\Files` folder with the below names:
+1. Once the DLLs from GitHub are installed, create two (2) files in `..\[AXIS IP Camera orchestrator extension folder name]\Files` folder with the below names:
    * **Axis.Trust**
    * **Axis.Intermediate**

-2. Copy and paste the PEM contents of the AXIS PKI Root for the device ID configured for HTTPS access into the **Axis.Root** file
+2. Copy and paste the PEM contents of the AXIS PKI root for the device ID cert configured for the HTTP server into the **Axis.Root** file
-3. Copy and paste the PEM contents of the AXIS PKI Intermediate for the device ID configured for HTTPS access into the **Axis.Intermediate** file
+3. Copy and paste the PEM contents of the AXIS PKI intermediate for the device ID configured for the HTTP server into the **Axis.Intermediate** file

 \* AXIS Device ID CA certificates can be found here: https://www.axis.com/support/public-key-infrastructure-repository